bschandramohan/PyConnect/README.md

 * dictionary {} - hashmap ; for-in returns key
 * docstring - function """documentation""" first line
 * local scope is for functions - not if, for, while etc
-* global variable using "global"
+* global variable using "global", "nonlocal" in py3+ for enclosed scopes
 * list comprehensions
     * squares = [i*i for i in range(10)]
     * evens = [i for i in range(100) if not i % 2]